Independent Board Member Profiles

 Senior Investment Officer, Cape Cod Five Trust and Asset Management

-Lee C. Gatewood joined the Mathematica board in 2008.
+Lee C. Gatewood joined the Mathematica board in 2008 and currently serves as the Chair of Mathematica’s Nominating & Governance Committee.
 He is a senior investment officer at Cape Cod Five Trust and Asset Management.
 Previously, Gatewood served as the managing director, Business Analysis and Development, at Merriman Capital, Inc. and worked for Merrill Lynch as director of New York Institutional Equity Sales, Lehman Brothers as a managing director, Paine Webber as a managing director, and UBS Warburg as a managing director.
 He received his MBA in finance from the Wharton School of Business at the University of Pennsylvania.

 Charles E. Metcalf